Safety and Security Measures

 - The San Marino USD responds immediately to any concerns or threats that could impact school safety.
 The District involves law enforcement in all reported threats.

 - SMUSD has resources available to work on these issues 24/7/365, and threats are taken seriously when the information is first received.

-- SMUSD has 24/7 Prevention Tip-Line (WeTIP) that allows students, parents, and others to anonymously report bullying, threats, weapons, gang activity, drug use, or any other serious problem at a school or on District property.
+- SMUSD has an anonymous incident reporting form that allows students, parents, and others to anonymously report bullying, threats, weapons, gang activity, drug use, or any other serious problem at a school or on District property.
 Reports can also be submitted via the web.
 In all cases, reporters are asked to be specific with the information reported to include school name, date/time, and names of individuals likely involved.

 - The District has a formal risk assessment process and procedures that are used to evaluate a student who has communicated threatening messages or engaged in threatening behavior toward oneself or others.
 The assessment is completed by a team of trained individuals, and the results of the assessment dictate what interventions and potential safety measures to employ.

 - The High School has a designated Campus Security Officer on site to provide full-time on-site and patrol security.
-The San Marino Police Department visit the school campuses on a regular basis.
+The San Marino Police Department visits the school campuses on a regular basis.